 Florida is a “no fault” divorce state.
 This means that you do not have to go to court and show why you need a divorce.
 Proceedings to dissolve a marriage in Florida are not concerned with the reasons a couple wants to part ways.
 Instead, they determine distribution of assets as well as any child support, alimony, or other issues.
-Consulting a seasoned West Palm Beach divorce attorney for legal guidance can guide you through this stressful time.
+Consulting a seasoned West Palm Beach divorce lawyer for legal guidance can guide you through this stressful time.
 My name is William Wallshein, and I will make sure to represent you with the care and compassion that you deserve.

 What are the requirements for filing for divorce in Florida?

 Either spouse may file for divorce.
 The person filing must show that there was a legal marriage, that one of the spouses resided in Florida for at least six months preceding the filing, and that the marriage was irretrievably broken.

 What is the difference between a regular or simplified dissolution of marriage?